 This series is adorable, but above all for romance lovers.
 I had been told I would love it even if I am not a fan of romance.
 Well, it’s cute and easy to watch, but it’s not as great as I’ve read in some reviews.
 The theme of impossible love, even today, seen from the rabbi/atheist angle, is an interesting approach.
 Overall, the cast is very good.
 I really like Kristen Bell, and it’s nice to see “Janet” from the good place.
 The characters are interesting, especially the Jewish families.
 But the dialogue isn’t exactly original (fuck, shit, ok, all right, yeah; sometimes all in the same line).
 And although existential questions are addressed, the plot lacks depth.
 But I did like the originality of the love triangle between Sasha, Esther and Morgan.
 Their story spices up a fairly classic scenario.

-Not an exceptional series, but I’ll gladly watch season 2.
+Not an exceptional series, but season 2 gets a little better.